Open-Climate-Resilience-Policies/OCRP/_policies/urban-heat-model.md

 ## Policy Overview

 Urban heat islands (UHIs) occur when cities replace natural land cover with dense concentrations of pavement, buildings, and other surfaces that absorb and retain heat.
 This model policy provides a comprehensive framework for municipalities to reduce urban heat island effects through strategic interventions in urban planning, infrastructure development, and green space management.

+## Overview

+Urban areas experience elevated temperatures compared to surrounding rural areas due to built environment materials and lack of vegetation.
+This policy describes modeling approaches and interventions to reduce heat exposure and protect vulnerable populations.

 ## Key Objectives